LBNL-UCB-STI/beam/docs/grafana.rst

     ./gradlew grafanaStart

 After that command execution one may run BEAM multiple times, all data will be stored in the InfluxDB database.
-And all data may be viewed in the Grafana dashboards.
+And all data may be viewed in the Grafana dashboards_ .

 Stop Grafana
 ^^^^^^^^^^^^^^^^^